oprypin/crsfml/gitbook/graphics-shader.md

 Any attempt to use the [Shader]({{book.api}}/Shader.html) class will fail if `SF::Shader.available?` returns `false`.

-The most common way of loading a shader is from a file on disk, which is done with the `from_file` function.
+The most common way of loading a shader is from a file on disk, which is done with the `from_file` class method.

 ```ruby
 # load only the vertex shader